 According to the university’s location, securing a place for you to stay peacefully can be pricey.
 This is common in all big cities.
 Also, areas close to the universities are more expensive.

 This means you will have to look for another place where you will get an affordable living room.
 Besides, the place needs to have good connectivity to the university in terms of transport.

 How can one reduce the cost?
 Well, you may find a different way that would see you pay less but sharing the apartment with a friend is more ideal and pretty helpful.

-The best thing that a student can do to help adjust to the environment is socializing with the locals as much as possible and always being open to ask questions in case there is any.
+The best thing that a student can do to help adjust to the environment is to socialize with the locals as much as possible and always be open to asking questions in case there are any.
 It can also help when you have someone that you know in the university such that you spend time reading together and discussing different issues.
 The good thing is that Canada is much diversified in culture and religion such that a student can easily find a religion or culture that corresponds to their interests.